 In terms of human population, the forests in the park are of great socio-economic valve to the traditional human communities that have lived in the park for long.
 The local people practice subsistence agriculture and use the park’s forests to supplement their daily requirements.
 Handsome of the natural products they extract from the forests include bush meat got after killing wild animal, fruits and vegetation from the plant life, herbal medicines mainly used to cue diseases, and construction materials used by locals to build shelter for themselves.
 The local population is increasing at a rate of 3.4% per year.
 The high population density and declining agricultural productivity combined with an unavailability of alternative sources of income means that the local population is dependent on the park’s natural endowments.
 The forest also plays an important cultural and spiritual role in local people’s lives.
 The forests are also the home of approximately, one hundred people of the Batwa tribe and this tribe continuously lives as hunter-gatherers.
 Past practices of the managing authorities that excluded the local people created lack of support for conservation from the nearby communities.
 This reduced the effectiveness of conservation practices and contributed to the occurrence of illegal activities.
 From the year 1990s, the Ugandan governing body in charge of protecting and conserving the national parks also called UWA have involved the local communities in park planning.

-Here is a list of two major registered Companies that take tourists on Uganda safaris to Semuliki (as of 2015).
+Getting to Semuliki: Two major registered Companies take tourists on Uganda safaris to Semuliki (as of 2015) as listed below.
 There is also a full list of Registered National Parks in Uganda attached

 Rwanda Gorilla Tracking Safaris